Nondiscrimination and Interpreters Notice

 Discrimination Is Against the Law

-Seattle Children’s complies with applicable federal and other civil rights laws and does not discriminate, exclude people or treat them differently based on race, color, religion (creed), age, sex, gender identity or expression, sexual orientation, national origin (ancestry), age or disability.
+Seattle Children’s complies with applicable federal, state and local civil rights laws and does not discriminate, exclude or treat people differently on the basis of any status protected by law, including race, color, national origin, ethnicity, religion, age, sex assigned at birth, sexual orientation, gender identity or expression, or disability.

 Free Aids and Services for People With Disabilities

-Seattle Children’s provides these free aids and services to help people with disabilities, such as patients and caregivers, communicate effectively with us:
+Seattle Children’s provides free aids and services to help patients and caregivers communicate effectively with us: